-She reported the matter to her father who reprimanded her but she later sought the assistance of a neighbour who revealed the incident after the father refused to cooperate.
+She reported the matter to her father who reprimanded her but she later sought the assistance of a neighbour who revealed the incident after her father refused to cooperate.

-Another resident, Ms Nancy Wangechi, said that this is not the first incident and blamed the suspect's father of been overprotective.
+Another resident, Ms Nancy Wangechi, said this was not the first incident and blamed the suspect's father of being overprotective.

 “He on Friday lured a nursery school minor into his house.
 He gave her some sweets and promised to make her his wife when she grows up.
 He then went ahead to undress her but the minor managed to escape.
 The matter was raised with his father who defended the son as usual,” Ms Wangechi said.

 Passenga Location Chief Daniel Muniu confirmed the incident, saying that the victim had been rescued and a search for the suspect launched.